-The Duke of Cambridge Scuba Prize is awarded annually to the member or group of members of BSAC for outstanding achievement in research in the field of scuba diving.
+The Prince of Wales Scuba Award is awarded annually to the member or group of members of BSAC for outstanding achievement in research in the field of scuba diving.

 The Jubilee Trust would like to receive applications by the end of APRIL each year.

 Due to Covid restrictions significantly impacting BSAC’s training and diving programme, there were no Prince of Wales Award winners in 2020 and 2021.

 The winning project of The Duke of Cambridge Scuba Prize 2019 is Great Fossil Mine of the southern North Sea.

 Exploring the Great Fossil Mine of the southern North Sea

 Pictured left to right: Gavin Anthony (BSAJT); Jane Maddocks; Christin Mason; Rebecca Ferriera; HRH The Duke of Cambridge; Dr Rachel Bynoe (Fossil Mine project leader); Daniel Pascoe; Mary Tetley (BSAC CEO); Guy Trees; Tony Marshall (BSAC Vice President); Prof Fraser Sturt; Maria Harwood (BSAC Chair).